johnnoonan/Elevator/README.md

 Elevator program that tracks a users time spent in an elevator and which floors were visited.

 **Build Details:**

 This project was written in C++ and compiled using MinGW.
+I used VScode to write the program, and the g++ VScode extension to compile it.

 **How to use:**
 Once ran, this program will then prompt the user to enter a list of comma sperated floor values that they wish to visit in the elevator.